Thomas V. Draude: Marine Corps career (post Vietnam War)

-After retirement
+Post Marine Corps career

 In February 1993 Draude began his next career with USAA, headquartered in San Antonio, Texas.
 He began as vice president of Support Services at the home office and was in charge of the vehicles and aircraft, printing and publishing, food services, supply and storage, and retail stores in the company.

 Assigned as senior vice president and general manager of USAA's Western Region of its Property and Casualty line, Draude headed operations covering California, Arizona, Alaska, Hawaii, and Nevada.
 At this time USAA began expanding membership to enlisted members of the Armed Forces and their families as well as to officers.
 In response, Draude established a "Military 101" course for employees, most of whom had no military experience, to aid in their support of this expanding membership.

 In February 1995 he was transferred to Tampa, Florida to head the Southeast Region and its 1700 employees.
 The region covered the states of South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, and the Caribbean Islands, and represented approximately 20% of the total USAA membership.

 In the Spring of 2004, General Draude was contacted by General Carl E. Mundy who was Chairman of the Marine Corps University Foundation in Quantico, Virginia.
 The Foundation was seeking a new CEO and General Draude was asked to consider competing for the position.
 He was selected and began his service in September 2004.